A Global Art Project

 Coser la Tierra (Sewing the Earth) is a global art project that explores the relationship between humanity and the planet through the symbolic act of sewing.
-Using the needle as a metaphor for connection, healing, and transformation, the project travels along the 40th parallel, uniting diverse cultures and landscapes.
-Through large-scale installations, performances, and workshops, Coser la Tierra invites us to reflect on how we can mend the fractures—both physical and emotional—between ourselves, each other, and the Earth.
+Using the needle as a metaphor for connection, healing, and transformation, the project traces a path along the 40th parallel, uniting diverse cultures and landscapes.
+Through large-scale installations, performances, and workshops, Coser la Tierra invites us to reflect on how we can mend the fractures—both physical and emotional—between ourselves, one another, and the Earth.

 The Needle, A Tool of Survival and Symbolism